itemsapi/itemsapi/ELASTICSEARCH.md

 ## Cloud version

-- https://aws.amazon.com/elasticsearch-service/ - if you have AWS account this is the easiest way to start ES.
+- https://aws.amazon.com/elasticsearch-service/ - if you have AWS account this is very easy way to start ES.
-It is also paid per hour so great for experimenting.
+It is also paid per hour so great for testing & experimenting.
 - https://www.digitalocean.com/ - there is no Elasticsearch package but it is relatively easy to create new server (i.e. Ubuntu 14.04).
 You can also make tests, experiments and make server snapshot for further use
 - https://www.elastic.co/cloud